 - Hypertensive crisis: Systolic – > 180 mmHg / Diastolic – >110 mmHg

 Dietary factors –

-The food you eat is digested by “digestive fire- Jatharagni” and plasma- Rasa dhatu is produced.
+Food is digested by “digestive fire- Jatharagni” and absorbed into plasma- Rasa dhatu.
 It nourishes all the other tissues and maintains blood and circulates all over the body.
-Over consumption of the oily, fast food or the items with preservatives and chemicals cause impaired digestion, thus leads to accumulation of ama– toxins, and further leads to high blood pressure.
+Over consumption of oily, fast food or with preservatives and chemicals cause impaired digestion, thus leads to accumulation of ama– toxins, and further leads to high blood pressure.

 |Image Credit: http://runsongreen.com/high-blood-pressure/|